jessgusclark/try_git/README.md

 Install
 -------
-To install remove 'example' from secret_octocat_example.txt and add your password to line 2.
+To install remove 'example' from secret_octocat.example.txt and add your password to line 2.